 \section{Abstract}

-Demand response (DR) plays a critical role in ensuring efficient electricity consumption and optimal usage of network assets.
+Demand response (DR) plays a critical role in ensuring efficient electricity consumption and optimal use of network assets.
 Yet, existing DR models often overlook a crucial element, the irrational behaviour of electricity end users.
 In this work, we propose a price-responsive model that incorporates key aspects of end-user irrationality, specifically loss aversion, time inconsistency, and bounded rationality.
 To this end, we first develop a framework that uses Multiple Seasonal-Trend decomposition using Loess (MSTL) and non-stationary Gaussian processes to model the randomness in the electricity consumption by residential consumers.
 The impact of this model is then evaluated through a community battery storage (CBS) business model.
-Additionally, we propose a chance-constrained optimisation model for CBS operation that deals with the unpredictability of the end-user irrationality.
-Our simulations using real-world data show that the proposed DR model provides a more realistic estimate of price-responsive behaviour considering irrationality.
+Additionally, we apply a chance-constrained optimisation model for CBS operation that deals with the unpredictability of the end-user irrationality.
+Our simulations using real-world data show that the proposed DR model provides a more realistic estimate of end-user price-responsive behaviour when considering irrationality.
 Compared to a deterministic model that cannot fully take into account the irrational behaviour of end users, the chance-constrained CBS operation model yields an additional 19\% revenue.
-In addition, the business model reduces the electricity costs of end users with a rooftop solar system by 11\%.
+Lastly, the business model reduces the electricity costs of solar end users by 11\%.